nconantj/torque/README.md

 Then create a table in the database to store the logged data using the `create_torque_log_table.sql` file provided in the `scripts` folder of this repo:

+**WARNING:** This is data destructive.
+Export your data before running the script if you are updating.

 ```bash
 mysql -u yoursqlusername -p < scripts/create_torque_log_table.sql
 ```

 ### Configure Webserver ###

+# Move Files #
 Move the contents of the `web` folder to your webserver and set the appropriate permissions.
 For example, using an Apache server located at `/var/www`:

 ```bash